-Some press reports say that Iran might be using another Caucasian state, Georgia, to circumvent international sanctions.
+Some press reports say that Iran might have used another Caucasian state, Georgia, to circumvent sanctions.
 IRGC companies reportedly have established 150 front companies in Georgia for the purpose of importing dual-use items, but also to boost Iran's non-oil exports with sales to Georgia of Iranian products such as roofing materials and jams.
 Iranian firms reportedly are investing in Georgian companies and buying Georgian land.
-On the other hand, observers assert that since extensive Iran-Georgia economic ties were highly publicized in mid-2013, Georgia has successfully instructed local businessmen to reduce their transactions with Iran.
+On the other hand, observers assert that since extensive Iran-Georgia economic ties were highly publicized in mid-2013, Georgia has sought and obtained cooperation from its businessmen in reducing transactions with Iran.

-Persian Gulf and Iraq48
+Persian Gulf and Iraq

 The Persian Gulf countries are oil exporters and close allies of the United States.
-Those Gulf states with spare oil production capacity, particularly Saudi Arabia, have been supplying the global oil market with extra oil to counter-balance the drop in Iranian oil exports and thereby keep global oil prices steady.
-The Gulf states also have generally sought to prevent the reexportation to Iran of U.S. technology, and curtailed banking relationships with Iran.
-On the other hand, in order not to antagonize Iran, the Gulf countries still conduct a wide range of trade with Iran and some Gulf countries allow some sanctioned Iranian banks to continue operating in their countries.
-Gulf-based shipping companies such as United Arab Shipping Company have paid port loading fees to such sanctioned IRGC-controlled port operators as Tidewater.
+Those Gulf states with spare oil production capacity, particularly Saudi Arabia, have supplied the global oil market with extra oil to keep prices steady in the face of reduced Iranian oil exports.
+The Gulf states have generally sought to prevent the re-exportation to Iran of U.S. technology, and have curtailed banking relationships with Iran.
+On the other hand, in order not to antagonize Iran, the Gulf countries still conduct a wide range of trade with Iran and some Gulf countries allow some sanctioned Iranian banks to operating in their countries.
+Gulf-based shipping companies such as United Arab Shipping Company have continued to pay port loading fees to such sanctioned IRGC-controlled port operators as Tidewater.

 The UAE is particularly closely watched by U.S. officials because of the large presence of Iranian firms there.
 Several UAE-based firms have been sanctioned for efforts to evade sanctions, as noted in the tables at the end of the report.
-U.S. officials offered substantial praise for the decision announced March 1, 2012, by Dubai-based Noor Islamic Bank to end transactions with Iran.
+U.S. officials praised the UAE's March 1, 2012, ban on transactions with Iran by Dubai-based Noor Islamic Bank.
 Iran reportedly used the bank to process a substantial portion of its oil payments.
-UAE representatives say that Iranian banks still operating in UAE conduct transactions only in cash, rendering them inactive.
-Some Iranian gas condensate (120,000 barrels per day) reportedly has been imported by Emirates National Oil Company (ENOC) and refined into jet fuel, gasoline, and other petroleum products.
+Some Iranian gas condensate (120,000 barrels per day) reportedly has been imported by Emirates National Oil Company (ENOC) and refined into jet fuel, gasoline, and other products.